telerik/kendo-ui-core/docs/controls/interactivity/fx/overview.md

 # FX Overview

 The [Kendo UI FX (Effects) instances](http://demos.telerik.com/kendo-ui/fx/expand) provide a rich, extensible, and performance-optimized toolset for element transitions.
 Each effect utilizes CSS transitions if possible, with a fallback to manual property value modification in older browsers.
 Animations can be played in reverse, which is very convenient for showing and hiding certain parts of the user interface (UI).
-Kendo FX uitilizes the [jQuery Deffered utility](http://api.jquery.com/category/deferred-object/) for chaining and callbacks.
+Kendo FX utilizes the [jQuery Deferred utility](http://api.jquery.com/category/deferred-object/) for chaining and callbacks.

 ## Getting Started